 Figure 2.7 below summarises the results of our analysis of these alternative paths.
 Both alternative paths at least match the total level of net emissions for the EB4 demonstration path.
 Further systems change in Alternative Path A results in 5 MtCO2e fewer emissions than the EB4 demonstration path as a result of greater reductions in all greenhouse gases other than biogenic methane.
-We have avoided alternative pathways that would increase levels of biogenic methane or gross emissions of all greenhouse gases other than biogenic methane as doing so could impact the country's contribution to warming and ability to meet the 2050 target.
+We have avoided alternative pathways that would increase levels of biogenic methane or gross emissions of all greenhouse gases other than biogenic methane and ability to meet the 2050 target.